Xunnamius/isomorphic-json-fetch/README.md

 // TypeScript support for defining json return type and error return type ({ json } = await fetch.get<'technically valid JSON', { error: string }>(URL));

-// Also, if you want to use the normal unfetch/node-fetch isomorphically, it
+// Also, if you want to use the normal unfetch/node-fetch isomorphically, like
-// can be imported via `unfetch` import { fetch, unfetch } from 'isomorphic-json-fetch'
+// for stream support in Node, it can be imported via `unfetch` import { fetch, unfetch } from 'isomorphic-json-fetch'
 ```